ahgencer/ocitree/docs/INSTALL.md

 Before getting started, please keep a few things in mind:

-1. It is highly recommended to **start from a fresh installation** of Fedora Silverblue or Kinoite.
+1. It is highly recommended to **start from a fresh installation** of Fedora Silverblue.
 If you're going to be rebasing from an existing system, at least **make sure you have a working backup** beforehand.

 2. *ahgencer/ocitree* is **only meant for experimenting** with OSTree and other immutable desktop OS technologies, and is **not intended for production use**.
 It makes no guaranties about the stability or the security of the images.